THE MENTAL GAME: FEAR NOT! UNLOCK YOUR ANXIETIES – Part 1

 By John Haime

-In the first in our three-part series on dealing with fear on the field, top international mental game coach John Haime explores the types of fears that can plague polo players and explains why the first step to overcoming fear is identifying it.
+In the first of our three-part series on dealing with fear on the field, top international mental game coach John Haime explores the types of fears that can plague polo players and explains why the first step to overcoming fear is identifying it.

 “Named must your fear be before banish it you can.”